humanishai/terraform/README.md

 vim app.py
 ```

-To troubleshoot a task running in ECS say task ea29f8775f8a4028969adb9d03a555c2 on deus-backend:
+To troubleshoot a task running in ECS say task ea29f8775f8a4028969adb9d03a555c2 on humanish-backend:

 First update app.py in the task definition json to health_check.py
 ```
-aws ecs execute-command --cluster deus --task ea29f8775f8a4028969adb9d03a555c2 --container deus-backend --interactive --command "bash"
+aws ecs execute-command --cluster humanish --task ea29f8775f8a4028969adb9d03a555c2 --container humanish-backend --interactive --command "bash"
 ```